ShagunGupta07/Migration-A-National-Issue-main/README.md

-# This is a minor project on Face and Image Detection.
-In this project we use Machine Learning with some Python libraries.
+# This is a project in which we analyze the migration of prople in India to other states due to industrialization and unemployment.